wu-lee/rushkoff-archive/docs/_articles/let-them-eat-blog.md

 Likewise, I believe the greatest power of the blog is not just its ability to distribute alternative information--a great power, indeed--but its power to demonstrate a mode of engagement that is not based on the profit principle.

-Ad .

-mittedly, many people need to try to make money any way they can.
-And many

-People Who insist on making their money by writing, but can't do so in the curre\~t

-\~rcial Writing space, will attempt to do so on their biogs.
-I think that they will

-• as I have, What is so valuable about keeping certain areas of one's life and work

-...

-246 • BLOGS AND THE COMMUNICATIONS RENAISSANCE•

-market-free if at all possible.
-Even if it means getting a day jo\~, which many of us have

-done in order to support our work.
-I have been very lucky in my ability to craft rn

-messages into forms that publishers will pay for.
-But the m\~re integrity I get (and th\~

-more market-driven the book industry gets) the harder that 1s to do.
-Indeed, the book

-industry used to use criteria other than marketability in picking what to publish.

-Sometimes, editors would publish books that only broke even, because they

-happened to like them.
-Those editors are few and far between, now, because they

-don't make as much money for their companies, and the values have changed.
+Admittedly, many people need to try to make money any way they can.
+And many people who insist on making their money by writing, but can't do so in the current commercial writing space, will attempt to do so on their biogs.
+I think that they will learn, as I have, what is so valuable about keeping certain areas of one's life and work market-free if at all possible.
+Even if it means getting a day job, which many of us have done in order to support our work.
+I have been very lucky in my ability to craft my messages into forms that publishers will pay for.
+But the more integrity I get (and the more market-driven the book industry gets) the harder that is to do.
+Indeed, the book industry used to use criteria other than marketability in picking what to publish.
+Sometimes, editors would publish books that only broke even, because they happened to like them.
+Those editors are few and far between, now, because they don't make as much money for their companies, and the values have changed.

 \----•-- - - ----